Harry felt eleven again.

 "I can do it," he muttered, though even he didn't believe it.

-"No, you can't," she said plainly.
-"And that's all right."
+"No, you can't," she said plainly, "and that's all right."

 He parted his lips and let her feed him.
 The broth was hot and salty, sliding down his throat and warming the edges of him in a way nothing else had for days.